 SocGen’s investment bank has been under pressure following the departure of previous head Didier Valet in March over a financial settlement of an investigation into alleged Libor rates-rigging case.

 It has also had some relatively tepid performances in equity derivatives - an area where it has been traditionally strong.

-“This acquisition would be transformational for our activities in Germany as it would enable Societe Generale to reach a new scale in the leading eurozone economy,” said Séverin Cabannes, SocGen’s deputy chief executive officer.
+“In addition, while complementing Lyxor’s ETF franchise, this acquisition would be transformational for our activities in Germany as it would enable Societe Generale to reach a new scale in the leading Eurozone economy,” said Séverin Cabannes, SocGen’s deputy chief executive officer.

-The sale is in line with its “4.0 strategy”, which entails divesting non-core assets to raise capital for the company’s core banking franchise, said Chief Executive Martin Zielke.
+The sale is in line with the German bank’s “4.0 strategy”, which entails divesting non-core assets to raise capital for the company’s core banking franchise, said Commerzbank Chief Executive Martin Zielke.

-“We are simplifying our business, we are contributing to our cost-cutting targets, and we are freeing up capital for the benefit of our core business with private and corporate clients,” he added.
+“We are simplifying our business, we are contributing to our cost-cutting targets, and we are freeing up capital for the benefit of our core business with private and corporate clients,” added Zielke.

 The transaction excludes Commerzbank’s cash equity brokerage and commodities hedging business, but will include areas such as Commerzbank’s structured trading and investment products as well as the German bank’s Comstage ETF brand.

-SocGen said it expected the deal to get regulatory clearance in the second half of 2018, and added it would have a positive impact on its return on tangible equity. ($1 = 0.8597 euros) (Additional reporting by Jean-Michel Belot in Paris and Maria Sheahan in Frankfurt Editing by Keith Weir)
+SocGen said it expected the deal to get regulatory clearance in the second half of 2018, and added it would have a positive impact on the French bank’s return on tangible equity.

 $1 = 0.8597 euros Reporting by Sudip Kar-Gupta, Editing by Maria Sheahan and Sherry Jacob-Phillips